ngryan3/liftovers/iteration-02.plan.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Each member on the team is expected to code and contribute to each of the categories determined above and contribute to team discussions.

 **Faye**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In charge of making sure UX/UI Design is approved by lifTOvers and complies with user design principles, will be responsible for organizing the completion of design section from team members.
 Previously completed an internship at a research facility building a user portal web application.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 This iteration worked on: creating model pages for Volunteers and Admin, and the form used to make POST requests for creating new instances in the database.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Python, Java, HTML/CSS, Android Studio, REST API
 - Weaknesses: C, Javascript, XML

 **Tosin**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In charge of Front end completion and delegating front-end tasks.
 Responsible for organizing the completion of front end section with  team members.
 Previously completed a PEY at a Development Firm for the Ministry of Education.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on:
+This iteration worked on:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths : Databases, Android Studio, html
 - Weaknesses: C, C++, Javascript

 **Angela**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In charge of Back-end end completion and delegating back-end tasks.
 Responsible for organizing the completion of Back-end section with team members.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on: database design (with fillis); create mongoDB collections for lifts, volunteers, and users; deploy both api and web app to heroku.
+This iteration worked on: database design (with fillis); create mongoDB collections for lifts, volunteers, and users; deploy both api and web app to heroku.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Database, anything Java (Android Studio), Python also fine
 - Weaknesses: C, Javascript

 **Stacey**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In charge of communication with LiftOvers team.
 Responsible for taking minutes and keeping track of LiftOvers requests, data and information.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on: added get requests for lifts, worked on dashboard front-end and functionality to display priority information.
+This iteration worked on: added get requests for lifts, worked on dashboard front-end and functionality to display priority information.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Java, Python, Android
 - Weaknesses: Javascript, XML, databases

 **Ryan**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Will be the Scrum master, In charge of tracking project progress and calling meetings depending on needs for project.
 In charge or maintaining proper progress of project in accordance with course requirements.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on:
+This iteration worked on:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Java, Python, Android, C
 - Weaknesses: Java Script

 **Andries**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Will be in charge of maintaining github synchronization.
 Also in charge of making sure github code is able to run smoothly.
 Tracking errors and Recording them.
 Will be in charge of testing code as well.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on:
+This iteration worked on:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Java, C, Android Studio, Python
 - Weaknesses: JavaScript

 **Fillis**:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Will be in charge of testing code, making sure everything works.
 Also responsible that all functionality is tested before merging to master branch.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This iteration worked on: implement Liftovers-api: models for volunteers, lifts, and users; database design (with Angela).
+This iteration worked on: implement Liftovers-api: models for volunteers, lifts, and users; database design (with Angela).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Technical strengths and weaknesses:
 - Strengths: Java, Python, Database, Android Studio, C
 - Weaknesses: HTML, JavaScript, XML